mkleesiek/versatile-mcmc/README.md

 In order to allow for a future proof and robust code base with intuitive extensibility and good integrability of the library into existing C++ projects, I'd like to meet the following design criteria:
 - Limited use of 3rd party libraries for better **maintainability** and control of dependencies.
   - The only mandatory requirement for now are the [Boost C++ libraries](http://www.boost.org/).
 Most of them are peer-reviewed, well documented and follow decent style guidelines.
 Especially the numeric, linear algebra and statistical utilities are extremely helpful in the start of this project.
-  - Although popular among scientists, I have ruled out to interface with [ROOT](https://root.cern.ch) directly.
-Its API is cluttered, the code style heavily disputed and linux installation packages are not reliably maintained.
+  - Although popular among nature scientists, I have ruled out to interface with [ROOT](https://root.cern.ch).
+It is a huge dependency bringing a whole data analysis ecosystem along with it.
+Also, its API holds a rather questionable standing in terms of style and consistency.
 - Modern **object-oriented C++11** style with dashes of functional programming and templating magic where justifiable.
 - Thread-safety to make way for multi-core parallelization.
 - Unit testing (Google Test) and code annotations (Doxygen).